- Celery juice is trending, to the tune of over 35,000 recent Instagram endorsements and 62 million Google results.

 The cause is the wild, new-found popularity of celery juice as a healthy tonic.
 Celery juice is trending, to the tune of over 35,000 recent Instagram endorsements and 62 million Google results.
-The craze may be attributed to Anthony Williams, the Medical Medium, who believes that 16 ounces of fresh celery juice should be consumed first thing in the morning before eating or drinking anything else.2 He advises drinking the juice alone, with nothing mixed in.
-Williams has over a million Instagram followers including stars like Allison Janey, Robert De Niro, Pharell, Naomi Campbell, and Gwyneth Paltrow.
+The craze may be attributed to Anthony William, the Medical Medium, who believes that 16 ounces of fresh celery juice should be consumed first thing in the morning before eating or drinking anything else.2 Conti, Gabi.
+“Everyone is Drinking Celery Juice — But is it Healthy?
+We Dive into the Science Behind the Trend.”
+MBG Food.
+29 March 2019. http://www.mindbodygreen.com/articles/science-behind-celery-juice-trend He advises drinking the juice alone, with nothing mixed in.
+William has over a million Instagram followers including stars like Allison Janey, Robert De Niro, Pharell, Naomi Campbell, and Gwyneth Paltrow.
 These big celebrity endorsements have helped word spread.

-According to Williams, celery juice reduces inflammation and so can help with, “Hashimoto’s thyroiditis, rheumatoid arthritis (RA), fibromyalgia, myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), Lyme disease, migraines, vertigo, celiac disease, irritable bowel syndrome (IBS), diabetes, psoriasis, eczema, acne, lupus, Guillain-Barré syndrome, sarcoidosis, Raynaud’s syndrome, Ménière’s disease, gastroesophageal reflux disease (GERD), gout, bursitis, bloating, intestinal cramping, distention, acid reflux, vertigo, constipation, restless leg syndrome, tingles, numbness—.”
+According to William, celery juice reduces inflammation and so can help with, “Hashimoto’s thyroiditis, rheumatoid arthritis (RA), fibromyalgia, myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS), Lyme disease, migraines, vertigo, celiac disease, irritable bowel syndrome (IBS), diabetes, psoriasis, eczema, acne, lupus, Guillain-Barré syndrome, sarcoidosis, Raynaud’s syndrome, Ménière’s disease, gastroesophageal reflux disease (GERD), gout, bursitis, bloating, intestinal cramping, distention, acid reflux, vertigo, constipation, restless leg syndrome, tingles, numbness—.”
 3“Celery Juice.”
 Medical Medium Blog.
 1 April 2019. http://www.medicalmedium.com/blog/celery-juice

 “It’s miracle tonic that is changing the shape of alternative medicine like never before,” he says.
 Proponents point out that celery juice has helped them lose weight.